The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Properties of the AGN Circumnuclear Dust Structures

 \section{Properties of the AGN Circumnuclear Dust Structures}

-To summarize our results, the dust reverberation analysis of the optical and IR (1.3--$10~\mu m$) light curves of NGC 4151 over several decades indicates that its torus emission in the J, H, K and L bands (1 $-$ 4 $\mu$m) is contributed by three distinct dust populations.
-Two of these populations (at $\sim$ 1000K and $\sim$ 1500-2000K respectively) are at different radii, nominally at $\sim$ 0.033 and 0.076 pc, with temperatures consistent with the expected properties of sublimating graphite and silicate dust grains in the torus.
+To summarize, the torus emission in the J, H, K and L bands (1 $-$ 4 $\mu$m) is contributed by three distinct dust populations.
+Two of these populations (at $T\sim$900--1000K and $\sim$1500--2000K respectively) are at nominal radii of $\sim$ 0.033 and 0.076 pc, with temperatures consistent those of sublimating graphite and silicate dust grains.
 A third, more persistent component has a characteristic temperature of $\sim$ 700K.
-Over a timescale of $\sim$20--25 years, we found the variable component of the torus hot dust emission strength has increased gradually by $\sim$ 4\% per year compared with the B-band signal thought to indicate the power into the dust.
-This behavior may indicate a growing torus.
-We also detect a $\sim 10~\mu m$ dust reverberation signal, indicating what is presumably a fourth torus component at a nominal radius of about 2.6 pc.
-Finally, the lack of AGN IR variability at 20--24~$\mu$m and 34--37~$\mu$m indicates the existence of even more extended dust structures than that at 10~$\mu$m, which are responsible for the cold dust emission at these wavelengths.
+Over a timescale of $\sim$20--25 years, the variable component of hot dust emission has increased gradually by $\sim$ 4\% per year compared with the B-band signal, indicating a growing inner edge to the torus.
+We also detect a $\sim 10~\mu m$ dust reverberation signal, indicating a fourth component at a nominal radius of about 2.2 - 3.1 pc.
+The lack of variability at 20--24~$\mu$m and 34--37~$\mu$m indicates even more extended dust structures.